JuliaWeb/WebSockets.jl/README.md

 Task (done) @0x000000000fc91cd0

 ```
-More things to do: Access inline documentation and have a look at the examples folder.
-The testing files demonstrate a variety of uses.
+Access inline documentation and have a look at the examples folder!
+The testing files also demonstrate a variety of uses.
 Benchmarks show examples of websockets and servers running on separate processes, as oposed to asyncronous tasks.

 ### About this package
 Originally from 2013 and Julia 0.2, the WebSockets API has remained largely unchanged.
 It now depends on [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl) for establishing the http connections.
 That package is in ambitious development, and most functionality of this package is already implemented directly in HTTP.jl.